wlaskovic/video-process/readme.md

         Otherwise, if the link is broken or doesn't meet the requirements then throws back a corresponding message.
+    - delete - which deletes the given video folder and database record, based on video_id parameter
 ```

 ### Setup Instructions